simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 ## Configure a plugin

 There are two methods to configure a plugin.
-Either by editing the `appsettings.json` configuration file present inside the plugin directory or by using the CLI.
+Either by editing the `plugin.json` configuration file present inside the EventMesh Peer directory or by using the CLI.

 All the available configuration records can be displayed by executing the command line